HugoDaniel/boreDOMTutorial/README.md

 For the 9 squares lets create another component called "game-board", this component will have 9 `<game-button>` inside it.
 Lets style them to be in a 3x3 grid with large buttons.

+## 5. Add the JS for the game board

+Each component can have associated JS with logic.
+This is done by adding a `<script>` tag that has a `src=` attribute that matches the name of the `data-component`.

+This script is then dynamically loaded.
+This has a lot of limitations that your app needs to work out with, namely:

+- Dynamic scripts imports have to be URL's.
+- If you need bundling or tree-shaking, then it needs to happen outside and before boreDOM components .js file is in.
+- Stuff that is not standard JS will not work.